 4.3: Enemy Response

-a minifig doesn't use his Action on his own turn, he can save it to
+a minifig doesn't spend his Action on his own turn, he can save it to

-use in response to other units' actions.
-A minifig can use a Response Action to shoot at scouts as they
+use in response to other units' activity.
+A minifig can use a Response Action to fire at scouts as they

-pop out from behind cover, to whack soldiers that wander into range
+pop out from behind cover, to whack soldiers that stray into range

-Of course, his enemies are free to use their own saved Actions during
+Of course, his enemies are just as free to use saved Actions during

-To make a Response Action, a minifig must have an unspent Action
+To take a Response Action, a minifig must have an unspent Action

 from his previous turn.
-These Responding minifigs may move up to one inch (known as an Angry Inch (5.2: Close Combat)), if necessary, in order to press, grab,
+He can move up to one free inch (known as an Angry Inch (5.2: Close Combat)), if necessary, in order to press, grab,

 or otherwise operate a critical object (to pull a lever or slam